CookieUzen/unit-notes/README.md

 # IB Diploma Program Notes Central

+**This project is currently deprecated**
+Go to [web-notes](https://github.com/CookieUzen/web-notes) for an updated version of this project.

 _A collection of notes for studying the multiple IB Subjects._

 All notes are currently __INCOMPLETE__, please use with precaution.